 Welcome to my website.

-I am an Assistant Professor in Comparative Politics at the London School of Economics and Political Science (Department of Government) and a senior research associate at the University of Zurich’s Department of Political Science.
-At the LSE, I am also an associate academic at the Latin America and Carribbean Centre (LACC).
+I am an Assistant Professor in Comparative Politics at the London School of Economics and Political Science (Department of Government).
+I am also an associate academic at the LSE’s Latin America and Carribbean Centre.
 Prior to joining the LSE, I was a postdoctoral researcher at the UZH-ETH Center for Comparative and International Studies (CIS), both at the Chair for Political Methodology at UZH’s Department of Political Science and the International Conflict Research (ICR) Group at ETH Zurich.
 I was also a pre-doctoral visiting fellow at the Program on Order, Conflict, and Violence at Yale University (New Haven, CT, USA).